11 Things to Know Before Your First Overseas PCS Move

 4) Begin downsizing now.

-OCONUS housing is typically much smaller than what you’re used to, so begin downsizing and purging your belongings, and perhaps make plans to take advantage of the storage the military provides and stow larger items or things you can live without for the next few years.
+Overseas housing is typically much smaller than what you’re used to, so begin downsizing and purging your belongings, and perhaps make plans to take advantage of the storage the military provides to stow larger items or things you can live without for the next few years.

+The packing crates!
 One unique aspect of an overseas move is that all of your boxes will be crated and sealed shut and require the sponsor’s signature.
-On the receiving end, it’s important to visually inspect each crate and seal before signing off and make note of any broken or cut tape for potential claims.
+On the receiving end, it’s important to visually inspect each crate and seal before signing off.
+Make note of any broken or cut tape for potential claims.

 6) Prepare your pets.